The Persistence of Memory, Salvador Dali

 I’ve never been more aware of the gaps in my brain.
 Great holes I’ve allowed to stay wide open for so long.
-Although it might have seemed otherwise, I’ve always lacked confidence in my intelligence deep down.
+Although it might have seemed otherwise, I’ve lacked confidence in my intelligence.
 Everywhere I looked there were people more coordinated, more organised, and more consistently performing than I ever was, and somehow along the way I decided they were the smart ones.
 They were the ones who studied law, or held down full time jobs at the same time as bringing up their babies, or had letters after their names.
-I was convinced I couldn’t do any of that.
-So I strenuously avoided my gaps and weaknesses – anything to escape the shame of them.
+I thought I couldn’t do any of that.
+So I avoided my gaps and weaknesses – trying to escape the shame of them.

 But it would be a half-truth to say that my lack of confidence was the sole reason for those gaps.
 My insecurities were well and truly enabled by the religious framework I was brought up in.
 A framework which conditioned me to see the right answers as situated outside of myself, which convinced me that others were the experts in my life, and which valued a body of knowledge that could only be accessed through those same experts.
 And more than that, it was a framework which denigrated reason and discouraged any learning that was not of a religious nature, and a very narrow version of religion at that.